-My philosophy is to never “whitewash” bad strategies.
-I don’t do pretty for pretty’s sake, but design conceptually to engage the customer in the brand.
-I want the creative to be a natural extension of the product’s function for success.
-Function and form in perfect harmony.
-My focus then is strategy first that leads to strategic storytelling.
-I do this by asking lots of questions, interviewing the clients and hopefully the intended audience, if possible.
-A good interview where we listen really well leads to much better work because it leads to an authentic storytelling about real people.
+My focus is strategy first that leads to strategic storytelling.
+I do this by asking lots of questions, interviewing the clients as well as researching and interviewing the intended audiences.
+An interview where we listen well leads to much better work because it leads to authentic storytelling about real people.

 Lately, I’ve been studying more about behavioral economics in marketing, and how to incorporate focused experimentation to gain insights to people’s behaviors to inform that storytelling.
 Why?
 I want to know that the creative I create will “work.”
+So far, I think that is working as I’ve gotten rave reviews from clients and solid upticks in their sales and brand engagement and awareness.

 BRAND DEVELOPMENT PHILOSOPHY